-The Council supports the outcomes-based approach proposed in the standards.
+We support the outcomes-based approach proposed in the standards.
 We believe that mandated hours are not required, and that this approach is consistent with emerging WIL pedagogy in most health disciplines.

-With regard to 'quality' of WIL, Council notes that this is a shared responsibility between the University and the industry WIL partner.
+With regard to 'quality' of WIL, we note that this is a shared responsibility between the University and the industry WIL partner.
 Aspects that contribute to 'quality, for example WIL supervision/preceptorship preparation and training, are to a large degree outside the control of the University.

 International WIL is an increasingly common component of University programs.
 The standards are currently silent with regard to WIL conducted in an overseas location.
-The Council assumes that international WIL is acceptable in addition to, or in place of, domestic WIL in the Australasian space, and that such WIL is viewed no differently to domestic.
+We assume that international WIL is acceptable in addition to, or in place of, domestic WIL in the Australasian space, and that such WIL is viewed no differently to domestic.